 greatest, most powerful angel wouldn’t have had the stamina to resist

-temptation for 33 years in the flesh without sin.
+temptation for 33 years in the flesh without sinning (Job 4-18).
 Only God could do this.

 Without question, Jesus’ greatest miracle was that He lived a sinless life

-for 33 years, so when Jesus died on the cross, He broke the power of sin,
+for 33 years, so when He died on the cross, He broke the law that requires sin

-which represented the veil of the temple that tore in half from top to bottom
+to be the cause of death, represented by the veil of the temple that tore in half from top to bottom

-(Mat 27-51), the veil that partitioned the holy place from the Most Holy Place
+(Mat 27-51), the veil that represented sin that partitioned the holy place from the Most Holy Place,

 power of sin in those who would believe in Him for eternal life (Eph 2,14-16).

-Without shedding the blood of Christ, there would be no forgiveness.
+Without shedding of Jesus' blood there is no forgiveness.
+See

 (206g) Salvation